RosettaCommons/demos/protocol_capture/2014/MP_ddG/README.txt

 To run the membrane ddG script for this example case, run the python script (no arguments)

 ./compute_ompLA_ddG.py

+The ddGs are in the log output printed to the screen.
+Alternatively, for a more general case, you can run the script

+./compute_ddG.py

+where you can specify the input PDB, input spanfile, output file name with predicted ddGs, the residue number to mutate, and optionally the mutant that you are interested in.
+Use the flag -h for input options.
+An example is the commandline:

+./compute_ddG.py -p inputs/1qd6_tr.pdb -s inputs/1qd6_tr.span -o ddGs_ompLA.txt -r 181

+The flags are:
+-p <input pdb file>
+-s <input spanfile>
+-o <output filename with predicted ddGs>
+-r <residue number to mutate: this is pose residue numbering, so it's always safer to renumber your input PDB starting from 1 before running this script>
+-m <optional: one-letter-code of amino acid to mutate into.
+For instance: for the 'L5A' mutation it would be 'A'>

+The columns in the output file are: amino acid, mutant score, native score, ddG.
+Running the script multiple times with the same output file will APPEND to the file and not overwrite it.

 ## Example Outputs
 The PyRosetta script will write a list of mutations and ddG values to standard output.